Quality Inn & Suites

 Fax: (712) 328-2205

-On the banks of the Missouri river, the spot where Meriwether Lewis and William Clark landed in Omaha during their exploration of Nebraska was named after them.
+In Omaha on the banks of the Missouri River, the spot where Meriwether Lewis and William Clark landed during their exploration of Nebraska is named after them.
 Today the area has grown and developed into a popular visitor destination.
-A restaurant with indoor and outdoor dining venue as well as entertainment venue is available.
 The riverfront is full of beach tables and umbrellas making the scene colorful.
-The landing is connected to Qwest Center Omaha by the Martin Luther King Jr. Pedestrian Bridge.
+The landing is connected to CenturyLink Center Omaha by the Martin Luther King Jr. Pedestrian Bridge.
 It's home to the Omaha Riverfront Jazz & Blues Festival.